-Wondering the difference between the types of small business financing?
+Wondering the difference between the types of small business financing options?
 Getting the right financial product for your small business is important.
 However, entrepreneurs should be careful about which small business financing options they choose.

 Some make more sense for your company than others.
 Small Business Trends talked with Hanna Kassis an expert at Segway Financial about how to differentiate between loans, cash advances and small business factoring.